Rlee00/radayn/index.md

 From what we found, users tend to follow other users of the same polarity!
 This means that a positive person is more likely to follow other positive people and a negative person is more likely to follow other negative people.

+A closer look into a single user is presented below.

 {% include graph_network.html %}